 All your FAQs answered for the use of our products.

 Have you seen any adverse reactions following the intra-articular injection of Arthramid® Vet?

 We have not seen any abnormal reaction in the joints in the research population.
-However, we allow the veterinarians involved in the field trial to use antibiotics simultaneously with Arthramid ® Vet.
-There are a few reported cases of granulomatous reactions when PAAG has been used concurrently with corticosteroids.
-Horses in this study must have no other treatments within 4 weeks of administration.
+There are a few reported cases of granulomatous reactions when PAAG has been used concurrently with IA corticosteroids.

 Does the articular treatment need to be repeated at a specific interval or 1 dose is enough?

 One dose is often enough but this is something we are wanting to find out.
 Anecdotally repeating the dose either at 4 weeks for partial responders or at 6 months has been beneficial.

 If horse does not improve, what is the course of action?